ManojKalyan711/Manoj-kalyan1/README.md

 # Manoj-kalyan1
-this is a demo for Git &amp; Github demo
+this is a demo for Git &amp; Github class.